-SANITATION AND PERSONAL SERVICES
+GUEST AND PERSONAL SALON SERVICES

-- 1. Future Professionals must keep workstations and classroom areas clean, sanitary, and clutter-free at all times. - 2.
-Future Professionals must clean their stations in the clinic classroom, including the floor, after each service. - 3.
-Hair must be swept up immediately after a service is completed, before blow-drying. - 4.
-Clinic stations must be cleaned at the end of the day, prior to clocking out for the day. - 5.
+- 1. Future Professionals must follow the procedures outlined on their Skill Cards when performing a guest service. - 2.
 Future Professionals may receive services on Thursday.
-To receive a service, students must do the following prior to starting the service: - a.
-Enter student information on "Student Service Binder" to get approval from the Future Professional Advisor. - b.
-Students must maintain 90% in academics and attendance to get approved for services. - c.
-Pay for service supplies including perms, color, lightener, rinses, conditioning, treatments, manicures, nails, etc. - d.
+To receive a service, Future Professionals must do the following prior to starting the service: - a.
+Enter their name, student number, and the service expectancy date on Student Service's Binder, which will then be reviewed by FPA (Future Professional Advisor) to assure FP has 90% in Academics and Attendance to receive exchange services. - b.
+Complete required pre-service consultation with a Learning Leader. - c.
+Pay for service supplies including perms, color, lightener, rinses, conditioning, etc. - d.
 Personal services are considered rewards and scheduled for Future Professionals who are up to date with all projects, tests, and practical skill assessments.
-School assignments and successful learning are the priority.
+School assignments and successful learning are the priority. - 3.
+Future Professionals may not receive personal services outside of their program scope of practice during scheduled hours. - 4.
+Future Professionals may not start Future Professional services until a consultation with a Learning Leader has been completed as required.